 Pronunciation of 'Cytomegalovirus'

 Cytomegalovirus is pronounced as /ˌsaɪtoʊˌmɛɡəloʊˈvaɪrəs/ in English (en-US).
-It refers to a type of herpesvirus that can cause disease in humans, especially in individuals with weakened immune systems.
+It refers to a type of herpesvirus that can cause infection, especially in individuals with weakened immune systems.

 Pronunciation Details